remarkety/slate/source/index.html.md

 --------- | ------- | ---------
 Content-Type | application/json; charset=UTF-8 |
 x-event-type | The event type | customers/update
-x-token | Your store API Key (not necessary on client-side events) | abc123 x-api-key | Your Remarkety API Key (not necessary on client-side events) | abc123 x-domain | Your domain (optional) | my.store.com x-platform | Your e-commerce platform (optional).
+x-api-key | Your Remarkety API Key (not necessary on client-side events) | abc123 x-domain | Your domain (optional) | my.store.com x-platform | Your e-commerce platform (optional).
 For custom events use "custom". | MAGENTO1